CDL-Quantum/CohortProject_2020/Project_4_Ising_Annealer/README.md

 ## [Further Challenges2: ](Challenge2.ipynb)

-For the [further challenges2](Challenge2.ipynb), Hamiltonian Path problem is implemented as QUBO and benchmarked against Google OR-Tools.
+For the [further challenges2](Challenge2.ipynb), Hamiltonian Path problem is implemented as QUBO and benchmarked against OSS optimization solvers.

 ## Business Application